 Fig. 1 Embedded cluster card in online state.

 Click on "Start" and wait several seconds.
-The starting process can take a while depending on your machine.
-This does not automatically connect you to the local cluster.
+The starting process can take a while, depending on your machine.

-Once your cluster is running, you can connect using a new server configuration with the local broker address (usually 127.0.0.1:9092).
+Once the cluster is running, you can connect using a new server configuration with the local broker address (usually 127.0.0.1:9092).

 If an error occurred, check the log files in your folder (e.g. C:/kafka/zookeeper.out).

-Note: Clicking on "Start" does kill any previous Kafka broker and Zookeeper instances first, deletes the data dir and log dir and the starts both servers normally.
+Note: Clicking on "Start" does kill any previous Kafka broker and Zookeeper instances first, deletes the data dir and log dir and regularly starts both servers.

 There are no topics (or data) after restarting my embedded cluster.

-This is normal as KaDeck does delete all information from previous sessions once the embedded cluster is started.
-This guarantees that you are starting with a clean environment every time and the cluster does not get into an error state.
+KaDeck deletes all information from previous sessions once the embedded cluster is started.
+This behavior guarantees that you are starting with a clean environment every time and the cluster does not get into an error state.

 I have closed KaDeck without stopping the cluster.

 The cluster is still running in the background.
 Open KaDeck again and click on "Start" on the embedded cluster card.
 This will stop any instances (if existent) and start the server again.
-You can then stop the server normally by clicking "Stop".
+You can then stop the server regularly by clicking "Stop".

 I want to change the Kafka or Zookeeper settings

-You can do so by editing the server.properties and zookeeper.properties inside the /config folder.
+Edit the server.properties and zookeeper.properties inside the /config folder to customize the settings.